ActionPL/duckstation_openbios_savestates/SLPS-01842/README.md

 **Description:**

-All characters and secrets unlocked Including the 4th Outfit.
+All characters and secrets unlocked - including the 4th outfit.
 Time limit: 60 seconds, Match points: 4, Damage Level: 2.
 Starts at main menu with "VS" mode highlighted.